sam-08/Speech_Emotion_Recognition/README.md

 and the cepstral coefficients to mel-frequency cepstral coefficients (MFCCs).
 The cepstrum represents the rate of change in the different spectrum bands, and the coefficients are widely used in machine learning algorithms for sound processing.

+Chroma: An octave is a musical interval or the distance between one note and another, which is twice its frequency: A3 (220 Hz) - A4 (440 Hz) – A5 (880 Hz).
+An octave is divided into 12 equal intervals, and each interval is a different note.
+The intervals are called chromas or semitones and are powerful representations of audio signals.
+The calculation of the chromagram is similar to the spectrogram using short-time Fourier transforms, but semitones/pitch classes are used instead of absolute frequencies to represent the signal.
+The unique representation can show musical properties of the signal which is not picked up by the spectrogram.